sk4mp/jacpe-web-client/README.md

 * Make it look pretty.

 ### Usage
+Just clone this repository and run `yarn install` to install all the needed dependencies.

 For now, this is just a `create-react-app` project, so you can use default commands:

 * `yarn start` — Start the development server.